dnmvisser/ansible_role_wireguard/README.md

   In this scenario you will use the tunnel to reach resources at home.
 See the `wg_client_tunnel_flavors` list on how to configure that.

-  During deployment all the profile will be echoed as QR code, so that you can scan them with your android/iOS device.
-The client profile will NOT be stored anywhere on the server.
-If you do need to see the profiles, supply the `wg_debug_client_config` flag as `true`.
+  During deployment all the profiles will be echoed as QR codes, so that you can scan one with your android/iOS device.
+The client profiles will NOT be stored anywhere on the server.
+If you do need to see them as text, supply the `wg_debug_client_config` flag as `true`.